ddbj/www/_metabobank/metadata-e.md

 : The pulse sequence program used with a short description.This information can be found in the 'Acquisition Parameter Data File', 'acqus.txt' found within the Bruker raw data file structure, in the field marked '$PULPROG=' and in the file 'pulseprogram.txt'.
 Example, 1D 1H with presaturation (presat).

 [Parameter Value\[Magnetic field strength\]](#Magnetic_field_strength)<a name="Magnetic_field_strength"></a>
-: Magnetic field strength in Tesla (T) e.g. 11.7.
+: Magnetic field strength in Tesla (T), e.g. 11.7.